nathanbolick/spotipyfx/README.md

 ## Introduction

 A more detailed introduction to the project.
 Explain what problems it solves and how it can be useful.

-## Features

-List of the standout features of the project.

 ## Setup